 Siena is a famous city in beautiful Tuscany and is well known for many things including its art, food, architecture and is also home to the Palio di Siena, or simply referred to by locals as Il Palio.

 If you plan on coming to Florence, then make sure to visit Siena, which is just an hour away.
 There are many guided tours available when visiting Siena that can also include a visit to medieval villages such as San Gimignano.
-The tours leave Florence every day and you can purchase this (and much more) at the Tourist Point in Piazza della Repubblica, under the loggias.

 Now as for the Il Palio, it’s a well-known horse race event that takes place twice a year.
 The first being on July 2, called Palio di Provenzano and the second being on August 16, and called Palio dell’Assunta.